 Well known for being the ‘upmarket’ end of the Sunshine Coast, Noosa oozes charm and sophistication.
 Recognised by UNESCO as a Biosphere Reserve, the region’s commitment to nature conservation and sustainable development means you won’t see any high-rise buildings typical of many coastal cities.
 That gives Noosa its distinct village feel, and ensures your visit will be one of relaxation, revitalisation and, if you’re after it, a bit of adventure.

-Here are ten top things to do in Noosa.
+Here are ten of the best things to do in Noosa.

 A stay in Noosa isn’t all about the water.
 Pack a picnic basket of goodies and head off on one of the Noosa country drives already mapped out for you by Visit Noosa.
 You’ll wind your way through the Hinterland’s lush green hills and cool subtropical forests.
 Be sure to head to Cooroy — regarded as the heart of the Hinterland.
 Visit Lake Macdonald and the Noosa Botanic Gardens, and stroll to the Fearnley Bird Hide for some native bird spotting.

-If you’re after beautiful views but the trek up Mount Cooroora sounds a bit too tough, head for Mount Tinbeerwah instead.
-Once you’re there, it’s a short 130-metre walk to the lookout for fantastic view of the coast.
-Another 300 metres on, you’ll be rewarded with a full 360-degree view of the region.
+If the trek up Mount Cooroora sounds a bit too tough, head for Mount Tinbeerwah instead.
+It’s a short 130-metre walk from the carpark to a lookout that offers a fantastic view of the coast.
+Another 300 metres on, you’ll be rewarded with a full 360-degree vista of the region.

 The iconic Eumundi Markets are located within easy reach of Noosa and shouldn’t be missed.
 Here you’ll find stallholders selling their homemade, home-sewn, home-baked and home-grown wares.
 It’s the biggest artisan market in Queensland.
 The kids will love the street performers and musicians, while you can grab yourself a massage or have your cards read (for something a little different, have your eyes read instead!).
-The Eumundi Markets are open every Wednesday and Saturday.
+The markets operate every Wednesday and Saturday.

-Renowned as the world’s largest sand island, the southern tip of Fraser Island is roughly an hour and half’s drive from Noosa.
-The World Heritage-listed island, which is part of the Great Sandy National Park, can be explored on a full day adventure tour by 4WD.
+Recognised as the world’s largest sand island, the southern tip of Fraser Island is roughly an hour and half’s drive from Noosa.
+The UNESCO World Heritage-listed island, which is part of the Great Sandy National Park, can be explored on a full day adventure tour by 4WD.

 Noosa stages some amazing annual festivals.
-If you’re visiting in March, check out the Noosa Festival of Surfing, or dine in style at the famous Noosa Food and Wine Festival in May.
-For something a bit ‘out there’, check out the Australian Body Art Festival in Cooroy in April.
-You can even volunteer as a body model!
+If you’re visiting in March, check out the Noosa Festival of Surfing, or dine in style at the famous Noosa Eat and Drink Festival in May.
+For something a bit ‘out there’, the Australian Body Art Festival is held in Cooroy in April.
+You can even volunteer to be a body model!